EnterOrion/EnterOrion/README.md

 ### Hello and welcome! 😀

 ➡ My name is Orion and I'm a full stack web developer with a focus on the MERN stack.
-I also like to use Firebase for the backend as well.
+I also have experience using Firebase for the backend.
 Currently, I'm working on a social media application that connects with Spotify. <br/>

 🔥 I'm a determined programmer that strives to make websites that feature a clean design, responsiveness, and that are accessible for all.   <br/>